-Provide a single page per minimum qualification that lists exactly how you achieve each minimum qualification.
+Provide a single page that lists exactly how you achieve the minimum qualification.
 Remember that the determination you have achieved all the minimum qualifications is made from this page.
 The evaluation committee is not obligated to check references or search other materials to make this decision.

-5. Mandatory - Consultant Inclusion Plan:
+5. Mandatory - Proposal Response: